and Drugs with the Grateful Dead. New York, NY: St. Martin’s Press.

 pointing fingers.
 Especially when it

-.
+started affecting the music.
 Our music was the only thing that was sacred

 and we all wanted to protect it … when somebody else in the band was doing